 Perridak Arts

-Next stop, Perridak Arts, an Aboriginal owned and operated business on the land of the Wadawurrung people of the Kulin Nation.
+Next stop, Perridak Arts, an Aboriginal-owned and operated business on the land of the Wadawurrung people of the Kulin Nation.
 Ballarat and District Aboriginal Cooperative is proud to present a gallery supporting local First Nations artists and craftspeople.
-For Ballarat International Foto Biennale, group show 'Through a Cultural Lens' features work by Alinta Edwards, Nikki Bell, Nikki Foy, Koen Kay, Georgi Kay, Charli Kay, Josephine Kay, Jason Jakiel, Jane Marini and Madison V. Opening hours: Tue–Fri 10am–4pm and Sat 10am–2pm.
+For the Ballarat International Foto Biennale, the group show 'Through a Cultural Lens' features work by Alinta Edwards, Nikki Bell, Nikki Foy, Koen Kay, Georgi Kay, Charli Kay, Josephine Kay, Jason Jakiel, Jane Marini and Madison V. Opening hours: Tue–Fri 10am–4pm and Sat 10am–2pm.

 Mumu Mirri

-Mumu Mirri which means moth in Wadawurrung language, is a striking new public artwork by Dave Jones in collaboration with Wadawurrung artist and knowledge holder Dr Deanne Gilson.
-This large-scale commission celebrates the Bogong Moth—an ancient source of sustenance, ceremony and survival for First Nations peoples.
-Head to the National Centre of Photography (opposite Her Majesty's Theatre Ballarat) and take a snap in daylight and after dark for two different portraits of this incredible creature.
+Mumu Mirri (which means 'moth' in Wadawurrung language) is a striking new public artwork by Dave Jones in collaboration with Wadawurrung artist and knowledge holder Dr Deanne Gilson.
+This large-scale commission celebrates the Bogong Moth — an ancient source of sustenance, ceremony and survival for First Nations peoples.
+Head to the National Centre of Photography (opposite Her Majesty's Theatre) and take a snap in daylight and after dark for two different portraits of this incredible creature.

-Spend the afternoon down historic Main Road, check out shows at Kank Wolverine and Everybody Knows Bookstore, before winding up at Mr Jones Dining, where fine art photographer Ian Kemp's '1 in 4' exhibition graces the walls.
+Spend the afternoon down historic Main Road, check out Kank Wolverang Records and The Known World Bookshop, before winding up at Mr Jones Dining, where fine art photographer Ian Kemp's '1 in 4' exhibition graces the walls.
 Or dine in the CBD to squeeze even more of the Open Program into your Saturday: try Meigas, Babae, the Golden City Hotel or The North Star Hotel, just to name a few.

 Brunch with a side of colourful collage